Implementing AIOps in DevSecOps: Transforming Modern Software Operations

 - Operational inefficiencies

-AIOps helps by introducing intelligent automation and predictive analytics into DevSecOps workflows.
+AIOps introduces intelligent automation and predictive analytics into DevSecOps workflows, addressing the challenges above and enabling faster, more accurate decision‑making.

 Architecture of AIOps in DevSecOps

-A typical AIOps architecture within a DevSecOps environment consists of the following layers:
+A typical AIOps architecture within a DevSecOps environment is organized into four logical layers.

 - CI/CD pipelines